semiotproject/semiot-gateway-controller/README.md

 # User stories

-As user, I want to discover new devices.
+As user, I want to discover new devices. (requres more batteries)

   ..to have an option to connect new device to the gateway with specified connection options.

   ..to have a list of active connected devices

   .. to share access with other clients

+# Current Gateway Controller Mockup

+`./gtw-ctrl`